-Its swing over capacity is a bit on the low side and measures only 7 inches while its distance between centers is 10 inches, which makes it smaller compared to other models.
+Its swing over capacity is a bit on the low side and measures only 7 inches while its distance between centers is 10 inches, which makes it smaller compared to other mini lathes.
 However, it works just fine as long as your workpiece size does not exceed those capacities.
 For metal lathes on a budget, this is a great choice.

 Best Full-Size/Power Pick